arienmaxwell/GuardPrompt/README.md

-# 🛡️ Prompt Guard AI
+# 🛡️ GuardPrompt - Prompt Injection and Data Leakage Guard using LLMs

 This local Gradio app demonstrates prompt-injection and data-leakage mitigation using:
 - **Guard LLM:** `meta-llama/Meta-Llama-3-1B-Instruct`